The Absolute Best Time to Visit New Orleans

 Highlights in New Orleans By Month

-If you plan on visiting New Orleans, there are plenty of highlights during every month of the year.
+New Orleans is a year-round destination and there are plenty of highlights during every month of the year.
+Here’s what you can expect from each month.

 January